glushkovds/phpclickhouse-laravel/README.md

 # phpClickHouse-laravel

-Adapter to Laravel of the most popular libraries:
+Adapter to Laravel and Lumen of the most popular libraries:

 - https://github.com/smi2/phpClickHouse - for connections and perform queries
 - https://github.com/the-tinderbox/ClickhouseBuilder - good query builder